 Here's a guide to using the SD Association's official SD Card Formatter for preparing your SD and microSD cards for use.

-Before an SD card can be used it has to be formatted.
-In general, they come out of the box pre-formatted, and you can put them straight in the camera and the camera will create any folders it needs automatically.
+Before an SD card can be used, it has to be formatted.
+In general, they come out of the box pre-formatted, and you can put them straight in the camera, and the camera will create any folders it needs automatically.
 But there are several reasons you might need to format or reformat it.
 For one thing, formatting is the best way to wipe an SD card clean to free up space.
 For another, it can repair any filesystem errors that have crept in at some point.
+And if you try putting an unformatted SD card into your camera, you’ll get some variation of “memory card error.”

-Best practice is to format the memory card in the camera you’ll be using it in.
+The best practice is to format the memory card in the camera you’ll be using it in.
 But that’s not always possible or practical.
-There might be times you need to format an SD card in computer.
+There might be times you need to format an SD card using a computer.

 In fact, the SD Association goes so far as to recommend against [PDF] using the tools in your computer’s operating system: